-Buzz Aldrin, the second astronaut to walk on the moon, has had such an extraordinary career and life.
-It is The Global Townhall’s honor to welcome Dr. Aldrin as we tap into these unique experiences in this first of five interviews with him that include; his bucket list, the future of space exploration, his dedication to helping veterans, his suggestions for success and how going to the moon helped end the Cold War.
+Buzz Aldrin, the second man to walk on the moon, has had such an extraordinary career and life.
+It is The Global Townhall's honor to welcome Dr. Aldrin as we tap into these unique experiences in this first of five interviews with him that include; his bucket list, the future of space exploration, his dedication to helping veterans, his suggestions for success and how going to the moon helped end the Cold War.

 Gabrielle Reilly: Good morning Dr. Aldrin.
 How are you?

 Buzz Aldrin: Well Gabrielle it's a nice sunny day here in Los Angeles and we're driving down to do another interview, but I sure would like to talk to you first.

 Gabrielle Reilly: Great, we're so excited to have you on The Global Townhall.
 Actually you met some of my family from Australia recently in New York...
 Clive and Anna Palmer; the ones who are building the Titanic II.
 What a fantastic project!
 So how was lunch and what do you think of rebuilding the Titanic?